Duff wins WDF World Championship title

 It was the inaugural WDF World Championship, having replaced the now-defunct British Darts Organisation's event.

-Earlier, 18-year-old Beau Greaves took the women''s title by beating Kirsty Hutchinson 4-0 to become the youngest world champion in darts history.
+Earlier, 18-year-old Beau Greaves took the women's title by beating Kirsty Hutchinson 4-0 to become the youngest world champion in darts history.